farspeak/farspeak-cli/README.md

 # Farspeak CLI Script

 This script uses the Farspeak library to process documents according to a template specified in a YAML file.
-It allows you to send a file to Farspeak and retrieve and inquire entities based on the specified instructions and template.

 ## Prerequisites